Dpope32/Frosting/README.md

 - **☑️HabitTracker** Track your habits, recieve notification reminders on mobile
 - **🎨Customization**: Choose your favorite wallpaper and color scheme

-**Coming Soon**:
+**Premium Features**:
+- Coming soon all for $3/month
-1. Cross-Device Sync with Pocketbase integration (all encrypted with AES-256 of course)
+1. Cross-Device Sync (all encrypted with AES-256 of course)
-2. Feature Request powered by FeatureBase
+2. Unlimited Devices
+3. Choose what you want to sync (Notes, Todos, Calendar, CRM, Password Vault)

 ![Home Screen Preview](assets/screenshots/web/loaded.png)